Chapter 2: "Abrecadavre"

 After roughly a minute, the test came to an end and the device was opened once more, dispelling smoke throughout the laboratory from inside.
 Doctor Richtofen eagerly approached the pad, wafting the smoke from his vision.
 Doctor Maxis stayed behind, his mind being held hostage elsewhere.
 As the clouds dissipated, Richtofen crouched close to the pad.
 There sat the rat, still tied via the rope to a weight.
 It appeared dead, its eyes hollow and its body unmoving.
 But like the many other living subjects before it, this subject was merely in a catatonic state, one that it would never leave.
 Its body had changed composition as well, becoming bloated and appearing burned or scarred in several places.

-Enraged, Doctor Richtofen flipped a wooden table holding several empty beakers and a wooden shipping crate, before returning to Doctor Maxis.
+Doctor Richtofen kicked over a wooden crate near the pad before returning to the lab table.
 Doctor Richtofen approached the recording device, leaning in closely and uttering a final statement.

 “Test 162 is a failure.”